Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 If, after the additional time the technical issue can not be rectified, the affected team will forfeit the map / match.
 In the event of a BO3 the affected team will have an additional fifteen (15) minutes to rectify the issue or use a listed substitute.

-Players must continue to play out any ongoing round until the pause has come into effect to allow Admins to make a decision according to the Rulebook.
+Players must continue to play out any ongoing round until the pause has come into effect to allow Admins to make a decision according to the Rulebook and 4.2.12 Round Restore.

 The misuse of a Technical Pause for a non-technical issue will result in the game being un-paused.

-### 4.2.12 **Match Interruptions** 🔴🔴
+### 4.2.12 **Round Restore**

-Any match interruption should be immediately reported to LD Admins by the Team and any Participant also affected.

-In the case of a technical issue the round will be restarted unless the round has reached the point of incidents.

-The point of incident is to be deﬁned exclusively by the LD Admin, generally this will include either team receiving significant damage, a clear information advantage, or the round has less than one (1) minute remaining.
+Pre-Damage
+If a player experiences an unintended technical disruption — including, but not limited to, a game crash, unexpected disconnection, hardware malfunction, or server-side network drop—during Freeze Time or in the active round prior to any player on either team sustaining damage, the tournament admin may restore the round.

+4.3.2 Post-Damage Round Persistence
+Once damage has been dealt to any player on either team by an opponent, or a major objective event has occurred (including, but not limited to, the bomb being planted), the round is legally considered live and shall not be restarted, paused mid-round, or replayed under standard competitive rules.
+The round must proceed to its completion, and any required troubleshooting must take place during an official Technical Pause folloiwing the completion of the round.

 ## 4.3 Match Punishments